SchlossLab/mikropml/vignettes/paper.md

-we created [`mikropml`](https://github.com/SchlossLab/mikropml/), an easy-to-use R package [@r_core_team_r_2020] that implements the ML pipeline created by Topçuoğlu _et al._ [@topcuoglu_framework_2020] in a single function that returns the best model performance metrics and feature importances. `mikropml` leverages the `caret` package to support several ML algorithms: linear regression, logistic regression, support vector machine with a radial basis kernel, decision tree, random forest, and gradient boosted trees.
+we created [`mikropml`](https://github.com/SchlossLab/mikropml/), an easy-to-use R package [@r_core_team_r_2020] that implements the ML pipeline created by Topçuoğlu _et al._ [@topcuoglu_framework_2020] in a single function that returns the best model performance metrics and feature importance. `mikropml` leverages the `caret` package to support several ML algorithms: linear regression, logistic regression, support vector machines with a radial basis kernel, decision trees, random forest, and gradient boosted trees.
 It incorporates good practices in ML training, testing, and model evaluation [@topcuoglu_framework_2020;@teschendorff_avoiding_2019].
-Furthermore, it provides data preprocessing steps based on the FIDDLE (FlexIble Data-Driven pipeLinE) framework outlined in Tang _et al._ [@tang_democratizing_2020] and post-training permutation importance steps to measure the importance of each feature in the models trained [@breiman_random_2001; @fisher_all_2018].
+Furthermore, it provides data preprocessing steps based on the FIDDLE (FlexIble Data-Driven pipeLinE) framework outlined in Tang _et al._ [@tang_democratizing_2020] and post-training permutation importance steps to estimate the importance of each feature in the models trained [@breiman_random_2001; @fisher_all_2018].

-The pipeline implemented in `mikropml` is generalizable to perform ML on datasets from many different fields.
+`mikropml` can be used as a starting point in the application of ML to datasets from many different fields.
 It has already been applied to microbiome data to categorize patients with colorectal cancer [@topcuoglu_framework_2020], to identify differences in genomic and clinical features associated with bacterial infections [@lapp_machine_2020], and to predict gender-based biases in academic publishing [@hagan_women_2020].

 # mikropml package